fouzdertech/business-suite-doc/hrm/employee-management.md

-# Employee Management in CloudOnex Business Suite
+# Employee Management in FouzderIT Business Suite

 The Employee Management module helps you efficiently manage your workforce by providing tools for employee data management, attendance tracking, and HR administration.